coachshea/neo-pipe/readme.md

 npipe\_split
 ------------

-The npipe\_split option is 'vnew' by default.
+The `npipe_split` option is `vnew` by default.
 Meaning, the output buffer will be shown in a vertically and evenly split window.
 As with all options, this can be set on the buffer, projection or global levels.
-The option can be either 'new', 'vnew' (default), or 'tabnew'.
-It's hard to imagine a use case for 'tabnew', but it is available.
+The option can be either 'new', `vnew` (default), or `tabnew`.
+It's hard to imagine a use case for `tabnew`, but it is available.
+When `npipe_type` is set to 't', the buffer is split before the call to `termopen()`, and therefore, this value is still relevant.

 ```vim
 let g:npipe_split = 'new'